 'normalization' can be set to

-with differing target value ranges are treated as equally important,
+output elements with differing target value ranges are treated as equally important, instead

 You can create a standard network that uses

 cascadeforwardnet.
 To prepare a custom